 Whether a vehicle is a commercial vehicle or not also matters because there are generally higher minimum insurance liability limits for commercial or transport vehicles than for passenger cars.
 This results in more funds available to compensate victims.

-If you are uncertain whether the vehicle you were in a crash with was considered a commercial or transport vehicle, and was thus subject to additional safety rules, it is advisable to consult with a legal professional to find out.
+If you are uncertain whether the vehicle you were in a crash with was considered a commercial or transport vehicle, and was thus subject to additional safety rules, it is advisable to consult with an Austin truck accident lawyer to find out.